leathumbiran02/leathumbiran02/README.md

 <h2 align="left">About Me</h2>

-I'm Lea, a graduate software engineer from South Africa.
+I'm Lea, a graduate software engineer from South Africa. <br>
 I have interests in Automation Testing, Software Development and Hardware Integration.
 In my spare time I also play video games. <br>
 ###

 <h2 align="left">Languages and Technologies I Use</h2>